33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Take a day trip to Montenegro.

-Stunningly beautiful towns in Montenegro like Kotor, Perast, and Budva are all able to be visited as a day trip from Dubrovnik.
+Stunningly beautiful towns in Montenegro like Kotor, Perast, and Budva are all reachable as a day trip from Dubrovnik.

 If you want to see some beautiful locations while also adding another country to your trip, you definitely can!